HershNagpal/webcheckers/docs/DesignDoc.md

   * The user will proceed to enter a name into the sign-in form.
 PostSignInRoute makes sure that the username is valid in all cases (the name has not been taken and follows the sign-in conventions).
   * Once the user enters a valid name, PostSignInRoute redirects the now logged-in player back to the home page.
+  * At any time, users can sign out and be redirected to the home page.
 - Game Page
+  * Players that are already in a game, spectating a game, or replaying a game are in a busy state and redirect the challenger back to the home page with a message explaining the reasons listed above.
   * Players will see the board view representation of the board that is oriented to the bottom of the grid.
   * The turn is checked by the PostCheckTurnRoute every 5 seconds by an ajax call.
   * When a player makes a move on the board, the PostValidateMoveRoute makes sure that the move is valid.